-Fast Fashion and It’s Big Impact
+Fast Fashion and Its Big Impact

 Fast fashion refers to the strategy in clothing retail to replicate high cost styles and trends at a fraction of the cost of name brands.
 Fast fashion does not necessarily mean inexpensive, as some fast fashion brands charge much more for their clothes than others.
 Their production and manufacturing standards are sub-par, and some of them have a reputation and a history of poor work conditions.
 The problem with fast fashion brands as it relates to our efforts and our concerns at Filtrol is the massive and devastating impact that fast fashion is having on our environment.

 The cheaper the fabric, the more likely it is that the fabric is made of synthetic fibers.
 Synthetic fibers are generally not biodegradable.
 They shed millions of microscopic particles of plastic when they are washed — particles that never leave our environment.
-They leave our homes and businesses and end up tricking into our water supply and food supply.
+They leave our homes and businesses and end up trickling into our water supply and food supply.
 They are consumed by animals.
-They are found in fresh water sources in highest mountains and miles deep beneath the surface of the ocean.
+They are found in fresh water sources, in highest mountains and miles deep beneath the surface of the ocean.
 They are found in our beer and our cod.
 They’re everywhere.

 And given the low quality of many fast fashion products, they also don’t last.
-This means that even beyond shedding fibers when they run through our laundry, they also have a shorter life and end up in landfills at a much higher rate.
+This means that even beyond shedding fibers, when they run through our laundry, they also have a shorter life and end up in landfills at a much higher rate.